barebox/barebox/Documentation/user/system-reset.rst

   important to boot the SoC successfully.
-If external devices are connected to these multi purpose pins they can disturb the reset values, and so parametrizing the boot behaviour differently and hence crashing the SoC until the next real POR happens which also resets the external devices (and keep them away from the multi purpose pins).
+If external devices are connected to these multi purpose pins they can disturb the reset values, and so parametrizing the boot behaviour differently and hence crashing the SoC until the next real POR happens which also resets the external devices (and keeps them away from the multi purpose pins).

 * when power management comes into play another level of failure is possible.
 To save power the software can lower the clock(s), but to really save power, the power supply voltages must be lowered as well.
-Most PMICs (e.g. power management controllers) are dedicated external companion devices, loosely connected to their SoC.
-If the SoC's internal reset source now resets the CPU it may increases its clock(s) back to the frequencies after a POR, but the external PMIC still provides voltages related to lower frequencies.
+Most PMICs (i.e. power management controllers) are dedicated external companion devices, loosely connected to their SoC.
+If the SoC's internal reset source now resets the CPU it may increase its clock(s) back to the frequencies after a POR, but the external PMIC still provides voltages related to lower frequencies.
 The system isn't consistent any more.
 If you are in luck, the SoC still works somehow, even if the voltages are out of their specifications for the currently used clock speeds.
 But don't rely on it.

-To workaround these issues the reset signal triggered by a SoC internal source must be 'visible' to the external devices to also reset them like a real POR does.
+To work around these issues the reset signal triggered by a SoC internal source must be 'visible' to the external devices to also reset them like a real POR does.
 But many SoCs do not provide such a signal.
 So you can't use the internal reset source if you face one of the above listed issues!